i-c-grant/building_damage_pipeline/README.md

 2. Row-level validation (e.g., location consistency checks)

 Invalid records are automatically separated into a different table for review.
+Many more validation methods could be implemented, including spatial methods.

 ## Database Structure
 Uses DuckDB as the backend database with: